Principles of Computing Immersion

 Principles Of Data Science

-This course is designed to introduce non-computing majors to data analytics techniques commonly performed on digital data sets, using a variety of software tools.
-Students will first learn what constitutes data and its associated social, ethical, and privacy concerns, followed by common preprocessing techniques, and performing exploratory data analysis.
-Machine learning techniques, including classification, clustering, and association rule mining will be discussed.
+This course builds on the principles of computing to introduce students to data analytics techniques commonly performed on digital data sets, using a variety of software tools.
+Students will learn what constitutes data and its associated social, ethical, and privacy concerns, common data acquisition and preparation techniques, and how to perform exploratory data analysis on real-world datasets from several domains.
+Common statistical and machine learning techniques, including regression, classification, clustering, and association rule mining will be covered.
 In addition, students will learn the importance of applying visualization for presenting and analyzing data.
 Students will be required to demonstrate oral and written communication skills through critical thinking homework assignments and both presenting and writing a detailed report for a project to analyze a data set of their choice.
 GCCIS majors may take this course only with the students’ home department approval, and may not apply these credits toward their degree requirements.
 (Prerequisites: CSCI-101 or ISCH-110 or equivalent course.
 Students in the B. Thomas Golisano College for Computing and Information Sciences are not eligible to take this class.)
 Lec/Lab 3 (Fall, Spring).

 Computing, Culture, and Society